 6 Fun Things In Prachinburi

-Prachinburi is only about 130km east of Bangkok but gets few non-Thai visitors.
+Prachinburi is a province only 130km east of Bangkok but gets few non-Thai visitors.

 This is despite good transport links from Bangkok by both road and rail, a dozen or so historical sites, and the fact that a chunk of the province lies inside both Thap Lan and Khao Yai National Parks.

 Despite being Thailand’s second largest national park covering 2,236sq km, Thap Lan is virtually unknown outside the local area.